JankariTech/blog/src/assets/JourneyWithGo-ABlogSeries/goBasics.md

 ```go
 var number = 10
 ```
-In such type of declaration Go automatically infers the type of the variable from the value assigned to it.
+In such a type of declaration, Go automatically infers the type of the variable from the value assigned to it.

 The variable can be declared without the `var` keyword as follows:
 ```go